lerna-lite/lerna-lite/README.md

 ### Why and when to use this lib?
 You would use this lib when your project is an NPM/Yarn Workspace monorepo structure and you wish to automate Versioning and Publishing of all your packages by following the [Conventional Commits](https://www.conventionalcommits.org/) and also automatically create [Conventional-Changelog](https://github.com/conventional-changelog/conventional-changelog) for each of your package (and also a main changelog in the root).

-This lib will help to
+This lib will help you to
 - Automate rolling new Versions for all your packages
 - Automate the creations of Changelog by reading all [Conventional Commits](https://www.conventionalcommits.org/)
 - Automate the Publish of your new versions for all your packages

 ### Demo?
 You want to see a demo project?
-Well, you're looking at it ;) Yes indeed, this lib was created specifically as an NPM Workspace for the exact purpose of testing and demoing its own code.
+Well, you're looking at it 😉

+Yes indeed, this lib was created as an NPM Workspace specifically to test and demo the use of its own code.
 How sweet is that?
-You will also find that it has its own [roller.json](/ghiscoding/ws-conventional-version-roller/blob/main/roller.json) config file as well (the same as you).
+You will also find that it has its own [roller.json](/ghiscoding/ws-conventional-version-roller/blob/main/roller.json) config file as well (which you will also need).

 ### Inspiration
 The vast majority of the code come from [Lerna](https://github.com/lerna/lerna) and only 2 commands ([version](https://github.com/lerna/lerna/tree/main/commands/version#readme) and [publish](https://github.com/lerna/lerna/tree/main/commands/publish#readme)) were extracted from Lerna (thanks to the Lerna maintainers for all their great work).